 - Post Craiglist ads daily and frequently… and all the other classified online places.

 - Place flyers up in high traffic areas where your buyers may be (maybe another mobile home park further West where a lot of people migrating from)…

 - Call as many agents as you can (If you’re worried about paying a commission, I’ll show you how to avoid that).

-I’m not talking about the paid advertising… although if you know how to use it and willing to spend a couple hundreds of dollars it can be very effective.
+I’m not talking about the paid advertising… although if you know how to use it and able to spend a couple hundreds of dollars it can be very effective.
 However, I don’t recommend it because there is a free way to do it.

 Create an ad on the Facebook Marketplace.
 Make the ad as detailed as possible, however, leave out some important info like the rent space, or park name, or bedroom number, or square footage.
-This is important because it will initiate conversation, and the more people comment on the ad the more Facebook will keep your ad on top.
+This is important because it will start conversation, and the more people comment on the ad the more Facebook will keep your ad on top.

 When you do make that ad, And you’ve been added to those buy-sell groups I was telling you about you can now post your marketplace ad to every group with just a touch of a button.